Environmental Hazards in Real Estate

 The Lead-Based Paint Hazard Reduction Act (LBPHRA) requires the following for residential real estate transactions:

 There are 2 basic types of services provided that can detect the presence of lead in the home: paint inspection and risk assessment.
-A paint inspection will reveal the lead content of the different types of paints in the home, whereas a risk assessment will detail any serious lead exposures, such as lead dust or peeling paint, and provide information on how to remove the hazards.
+A paint inspection will reveal the lead content of paint in the home, whereas a risk assessment will detail any serious lead exposures, such as lead dust or peeling paint, and show how to remove the hazards.

 Formaldehyde